-In the event that an agency fails to initiate administrative action to meet an objection voted by the Committee, the Committee is authorized to submit to the President of the Senate and Speaker of the House a recommendation that legislation be introduced to address the Committee's objection.
-If the Committee votes to recommend the introduction of legislation, the Committee is required to notify the agency of its action, and may request that the agency temporarily suspend the rule or suspend the adoption of a proposed rule, pending consideration of proposed legislation during the next regular session of the Legislature.
-The agency must respond to the Committee specified time within а either bv temporarily suspending the rule or suspending the adoption of a proposed rule, or by notifying the Committee that it refuses to suspend the rule or rule adoption.
-The Committee is required to prepare proposed legislation to address the Committee's objection in accordance with rules of the Senate and the House of Representatives for introduction in the next regular legislative session.
-The proposed legislation is presented to the Senate President and House Speaker along with the Committee recommendation.
+In the event that an agency fails to initiate administrative action to meet an objection voted by the Committee, the Committee is authorized to submit to the President of the Senate and Speaker of the House a recommendation that legislation be introduced to modify or suspend the adoption of a proposed rule, or amend or repeal an existing rule.
+If the

+Committee votes to recommend the introduction of legislation, the Committee is required to notify the agency of its action, and may request that the agency temporarily suspend the rule or suspend the adoption of a proposed rule, pending consideration of proposed legislation during the next regular session of the Legislature.
+The agency must respond to the Committee within a specified time either by temporarily suspending the rule or suspending the adoption of a proposed rule, or by notifying the Committee that it refuses to suspend the rule or rule adoption.
+The Committee is required to prepare bills to modify or suspend the adoption of a proposed rule, or to amend or repeal an existing rule, in accordance with rules of the Senate and the House of Representatives for introduction in the next regular legislative session. proposed bill is presented to the Senate President and House Speaker along with the Committee recommendation.